cose-wg/draft-ietf-cose-dilithium/draft-ietf-cose-dilithium.md

 Signatures are encoded as bytestrings using the algorithms defined in Section 7.2 of US NIST {{FIPS-204}}.

 When producing JSON Web Signatures, the signature bytestrings are base64url encoded, and the encoded signature size is larger than described in the table above.
-When producing COSE signatures, no encoding is needed, see {{Section 4 of RFC9052}} for more details on how COSE signatures are created.
+When producing COSE signatures, no encoding is needed; see {{Section 4 of RFC9052}} for more details on how COSE signatures are created.

 Table 2 of {{FIPS-204}} describes the ML-DSA key and signature sizes.
 ML-DSA produces significantly larger public keys and signatures compared to traditional algorithms.